keithalewis/math/apl.md

 abstract: A Programming Language
 ...

+\newcommand\dom{\operatorname{dom}}
+\newcommand\cod{\operatorname{cod}}

 The programming language _APL_ was invented by Ken E. Iverson, a mathematician unsatisfied by the limited expressiveness of FORTRAN when it came to manipulating multidimensional arrays.
-What follows is a mathematical description of the objects and operations on them he invented to scratch that itch.
+What follows is a mathematical description of the objects and operations on them he created to scratch that itch.
 It is simply a matter of giving explicit names to the operations that can be performed on collections of data; what Iverson called "tools of thought."

+We put on our Category Theory glasses to clarify the fundamental data structures and transformations between them.
+The Curry-Howard-Lambek equivalence show certain classes of proofs and programs, are identical cartesian closed cateories.

 ## Preliminaries